JasperSchalla/ShinyApps/README.md

-# Shiny-Apps
+# Shiny apps

-In this repository there are Shiny-Apps for different purposes.
+In this repository there are Shiny apps for different purposes.
 For further information on the different apps read the README-file in the particular directory.

 To run the examples locally, you can install the **shiny** package in R, and use the function `runGitHub()`.
 For example, to run the example `SPIN-analysis`: